inner-outer-space/de-zoomcamp-2024/1a-docker_sql/readme.md

 </details>

 #### DOCKERFILE
 You'll normally need more than just python or ubuntu (base images) installed in a container.
-You could specify a bash entrypoint and then install libraries etc via the command line but these will all disappear when you close the container.
+You could specify a Bash entry point and then install libraries, etc., via the command line, but these will all disappear when the container is closed.
 ```bash
 $ docker run -it --entrypoint=bash python:3.9
 ```